History of Estonia: Incorporation in the Soviet Union (1940)

 The Republic of Estonia was occupied by the Soviet Union in June 1940.

 On 12 June 1940, the order for a total military blockade of Estonia by the Soviet Baltic Fleet was given.

 On 14 June 1940, while the world's attention was focused on the fall of Paris to Nazi Germany a day earlier, the Soviet military blockade of Estonia went into effect, and two Soviet bombers downed Finnish passenger airplane Kaleva flying from Tallinn to Helsinki carrying three diplomatic pouches from the U.S. legations in Tallinn, Riga and Helsinki.
 US Foreign Service employee Henry W. Antheil Jr. was killed in the crash.

 On 16 June 1940, the Soviet Union invaded Estonia.
 Molotov accused the Baltic states of conspiracy against the Soviet Union and delivered an ultimatum to Estonia for the establishment of a government approved of by the Soviets.

 The Estonian government decided, given the overwhelming Soviet force both on the borders and inside the country, not to resist, to avoid bloodshed and open war.
 Estonia accepted the ultimatum, and the statehood of Estonia de facto ceased to exist as the Red Army exited from their military bases in Estonia on 17 June.
 The following day, some 90,000 additional troops entered the country.
-The military occupation of the Republic of Estonia was rendered "official" by a communist coup d'état supported by the Soviet troops, followed by "parliamentary elections" where all but pro-Communist candidates were outlawed.
-The "parliament" so elected proclaimed Estonia a Socialist Republic on 21 July 1940 and unanimously requested Estonia to be "accepted" into the Soviet Union.
+The military occupation of the Republic of Estonia was rendered official by a communist coup d'état supported by the Soviet troops, followed by parliamentary elections where all but pro-Communist candidates were outlawed.
+The newly elected parliament proclaimed Estonia a Socialist Republic on 21 July 1940 and unanimously requested Estonia to be accepted into the Soviet Union.
 Those who had fallen short of the "political duty" of voting Estonia into the USSR, who had failed to have their passports stamped for so voting, were allowed to be shot in the back of the head by Soviet tribunals.
 Estonia was formally annexed into the Soviet Union on 6 August and renamed the Estonian Soviet Socialist Republic.
 In 1979, the European Parliament would condemn "the fact that the occupation of these formerly independent and neutral States by the Soviet Union occurred in 1940 following the Molotov/Ribbentrop pact, and continues," and sought to help restore Estonian, Latvian and Lithuanian independence through political means.